raivivek/gistie/README.md

 know how to do that.

 Also, this has already been done extensively and probably nicely somewhere that I may not be aware of.
-I do not claim originality of thoughts.
+I do not claim originality of code idea or implementation but hey the name is _my_ invention ;).